 |Age||Gross per hour|

-Below is a table that illustrates the minimum percentageof the employee's pay that an employer, a nanny and the government will have to contribute this financial year.
+Below is a table that illustrates the minimum percentage of the employee's pay that an employer, an employee and the government will have to contribute this financial year.

 Statutory Maternity Pay (SMP)